Safety - our first priority

 Qantas works closely with the Australian Government and overseas agencies, regulators, law enforcement and its global partners across the industry to proactively monitor and manage threats and risks.
 We are at the forefront of improving security outcomes for customers and employees by operating within a security framework that is proportionate, agile and responsive to changing threats and risks across our network.

-Together with our government and industry partners, some of the key security improvements in FY22 were:
+Together with our government and industry partners, some of the key security improvements in FY23 were:

-We are continually working to expand employee awareness of evolving data security risks, including through ‘no notice’ simulations and structured training.
-The need for shared vigilance on cyber issues is supported by formal recognition of employees who help detect attempted cyber scams.
+We are continually working to expand employee awareness of evolving cyber security and privacy risks, including through ‘no notice’ simulations, structured training and by embedding a cyber safe culture.
+This includes articulating clear cyber accountabilities at all levels of the organisation.
+The need for shared vigilance on cyber issues is supported by formal recognition of employees who demonstrate positive cyber safe behaviours.

 Across the Group, we are responsible for handling a substantial amount of personal information.
-We collect, share, use, store and process personal information in accordance with an ever changing and increasingly complex landscape of both international and domestic laws and regulations.
+Over the past 12 months we have undertaken a review to ensure we only collect and store the minimum amount required as part of our legal requirements.
 We acknowledge our responsibility to protect and maintain the privacy rights of individuals, and to maintain the security and the value of their personal information.

 There is ongoing investment to improve the resources, processes and technology that will support the Group to effectively address the volumes of personal information that we manage, and to meet both intensifying regulatory requirements and individuals’ rising expectations regarding fair, ethical and responsible data use.
-A Group data privacy, ethics and governance function has been established to assist us to better ensure personal information is handled fairly, ethically and responsibly.
+The Group data privacy, ethics and governance function assists us to better ensure personal information is handled fairly, ethically and responsibly.
 The Group is committed to raising awareness of our privacy compliance obligations and to manage our privacy risk by implementing a culture that considers ‘privacy by design’ as a default position when handling personal information.